HBalable/atd-apprentice-module-summaries/md/unit_7_software_design.md

 Software Design is the process of creating a detailed schematic of a piece of software that meets the requirements of a given brief.
-This could be a for building upon a piece of existing software, or
+This could be a for building upon a piece of existing software, or an entirely new project.

 Choosing a Language
 ---------------